-The EPP directed payment preprint is anticipated to be submitted to CMS for approval no later than December 31, 2021.
-The EPP consists of two parts: (1) uniform dollar add-on payment for services provided by the four classes of DPHs and (2) uniform percentage increase to subcapitation (capitation) payments made to Class A and Class B DPHs.
+The EPP directed payment preprint was submitted to CMS for approval on December 30, 2022.
+The EPP consists of two parts; uniform dollar add-on payment for services provided by the four classes of DPHs and uniform percentage increase to subcapitation (capitation) payments made to Class A and Class B DPHs.
 Payments are limited to predetermined pool amounts by DPH provider class.
 The pool amounts are split into capitation and FFS service sub-pools for applicable DPH classes, and non-capitation pool amounts are further split into IP and non-IP sub-pools.
-The EPP is a separate payment term; the actual uniform dollar add-on payments and uniform percentage increases will be calculated after the end of each half of the CY 2022 period based on actual contracted services utilized within the applicable provider classes and COS.
+The EPP is a separate payment term; the actual uniform dollar add-on payments and uniform percentage increases will be calculated after the end of each half of the CY 2023 period based on actual contracted services utilized within the applicable provider classes and COS.